NorthMcCormick/Polyonic/README.md

 - Find ways to make the binaries smaller
 - Expose the config variables to the Ionic app (or if Ionic does their own, work with that)
 - Create an upgrade tool or guide
-- Build config and structure validation tasks that run before the build to save time

 # Other, don't pay attention to this...